-Inside, the arcades can be seen, even in the huge lobby facing Kilbourn Avenue that was carved out of the bowl when the building was converted to the Milwaukee Theatre in 2003.
+Inside, the arcades can be seen, even in the huge lobby facing Kilbourn Avenue that was carved out of the bowl when the building was converted to the now-renamed Milwaukee Theatre in 2003.
 The old wall sconces are still in place.

 A glass paneled section of the ceiling resembling a skylight remains, too, though the panes are now opaque.

 "They would put colored lights in there," says Robert Seefeld, who is director of building services for the Wisconsin Center District, of which the Miller High Life Theatre and UWM Panther Arena are part.
 "Huge colored lights.
 Blue or red for festive occasions."